voc0der/Skip-Game-Launcher/README.md

 another request fills every missing exact store match rather than creating a duplicate entry.

+An ID supplied on the request is treated as an assertion, not an override.
+CI independently resolves the store title and rejects the request if the IDs differ.

 ## Source Information

 Every launcher is generated from [`games.json`](games.json) by